Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Evaluations

 \subsection{Impact on readout accuracy and readout duration}

-Figure~\ref{fig:readout_inaccuracy_vs_readout_duration} shows the improvement in readout inaccuracy as a function of readout duration for both $5\mu$m and $9\mu$m atom spacings. \ours delivers substantial gains at short exposure times, where SNR is lowest.
-Our method achieves $2.8\times$ reduction in readout error compared to the baseline CNN(Site) at 1.5ms.
-Furthermore, our method sustains below 1\% inaccuracy up to 2.9ms for $5\mu$m and 3.2ms for $9\mu$m, compared to 3.6ms and 4ms for the baseline, respectively.
-On average, relative infidelity factor, i.e, $\eta = 1 - \delta_{\text{method}}/\delta_{\text{CNN(Site)}}$, where $\delta$ denotes the classification inaccuracy, improves by $\sim$64\% for atom spacing $5\mu$m and $\sim$53\% for $9\mu$m lattices.
+Figure~\ref{fig:readout_inaccuracy_vs_readout_duration} shows the improvement in readout inaccuracy as a function of readout duration for both $5~\mu$m and $9~\mu$m atom spacings. \ours delivers substantial gains at short exposure times, where SNR is lowest.
+Our method achieves $2.8\times$ reduction in readout error compared to the baseline CNN(Site) at $1.5~\rm ms$.
+Furthermore, our method sustains below 1\% inaccuracy up to $2.9~\rm ms$ for $5~\mu$m and $3.2~\rm ms$ for $9~\mu$m, compared to $3.6~\rm ms$ and $4~\rm ms$ for the baseline, respectively.
+On average, relative infidelity factor, i.e, $\eta = 1 - \delta_{\text{method}}/\delta_{\text{CNN(Site)}}$, where $\delta$ denotes the classification inaccuracy, improves by $\sim$64\% for atom spacing $5~\mu$m and $\sim$53\% for the $9~\mu$m lattices.

 The dataset used in this work is imperfect, but higher-quality data is expected in the near future.
 To estimate the best-case improvements achievable with denoising, we construct a confidence-filtered dataset using Gaussian Mixture Model (GMM)–based confidence filtering.
 Instead of relying solely on raw classifier outputs, we fit a two-component GMM to the distribution of decision scores, separating high-confidence bright and dark populations from ambiguous cases as shown in Figure~\ref{fig:post_selected_5um}(b).
-By post-selecting only the confident subsets, we maintain sub-1\% readout inaccuracy even at the shortest duration of 1.5ms as shown in Figure~\ref{fig:post_selected_5um}(a).
+By post-selecting only the confident subsets, we maintain sub-1\% readout inaccuracy even at the shortest duration of $1.5~\rm ms$ as shown in Figure~\ref{fig:post_selected_5um}(a).
 This demonstrates the potential to reduce readout times close to sub-millisecond regime for Cs arrays aiding \ours with confidence-aware post-selection.